hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 \end{aligned}
 $$

-At this point, we introduce the very nice idea of invariant linear projections.
+We are now ready to introduce the idea of invariant linear projections.
 If $X$ and $Y$ are orthogonal matrices of shape $H \times H$, that is:
 $$
 X X^\top = X^\top X = Y^\top Y = Y Y^\top = I